wjs20/wjs20.github.io/_posts/2024-02-18-antibody-discovery-is-becoming-more-data-driven.markdown

 innovations in sequencing technology rapidly driving down the cost of generating sequence data.
-On the algorithmic side, approaches that reduce the data requirements for effective learning will be key, such as more effective pretraining regimens that can use unsupervised learning to leverage larger unlabelled datasets.
+On the algorithmic side, approaches that reduce the data requirements for effective learning will be key, such as more effective ways of training models that leverage larger more readily available data formats .
 Another trend that could shift the needle would be if companies and academic groups get more comfortable collaborating and sharing datasets (although with the level of secrecy in the industry I wouldn’t hold my breath on this one).
 Finally, it will require those that currently work in the